ioulian/frontend-workflow/README.md

 This repository contains a starterkit for developing a frontend application/website.
 It contains code linting (with Prettier, TSLint and StyleLint), TypeScript, PostCSS with SASS (that has Bulma.io framework initialized) and generation of Favicons.
 The build is based on Webpack 4.

+You can preview the output here: [https://trusting-perlman-3c2ee5.netlify.com](https://trusting-perlman-3c2ee5.netlify.com).
+There you'll find included JS components and you can do your own audit checks on this site to compare the performance with other projects.

 The focus of this workflow is performance:

 - By using a css-only framework, you are free to choose **whatever JS Framework you want**.
 [1]